giacomo9999/g-map-210729/README.md

 To run:
 From the top level of the directory:
-in index.html, replace "<API-KEY-GOES-HERE>" with a working API key.
+In index.html, replace "<API-KEY-GOES-HERE>" with a working API key.
-type "npm i" in Terminal to install dependencies, then:
+Type "npm i" in Terminal to install dependencies, then:
-type parcel index.html to run parcel (which handles TypeScript compilation.)
+Type parcel index.html to run parcel (which handles TypeScript compilation.)